CSS is not loaded, skipping JS styling functions for best readability.

 ii) Signing checks generated in-house

-iii) Authorizing any transfer of funds transferred
+iii) Authorizing any funds transferred between accounts

 D. Cash receipts will be accounted for using procedures and documentation developed by the Director.